 Bhutan is one of the hard destinations to visit due to the Bhutanese government regulations.
 Visitors who wish to visit Bhutan cannot purchase components of the services such as accommodation only or tours only.
 Visitors must buy all-inclusive tour package tour.
-Tibet visa will be required for all the travelers except for Indian and Bangladeshi nationals.
+Bhutan visa will be required for all the travelers except for Indian and Bangladeshi nationals.
 Furthermore, the visa should be processed in advance.
 We require the following passport details along with the scanned copy of your passport a month prior to your travel date (the validity of the passport must not be less than 6 months from their travel date to Bhutan).

 Due to the wide range of temperature and climatic conditions, it is advisable to bring appropriate clothing.

 From May to Sep: cotton clothes are sufficient, plus a woolen sweater or light jacket.

 From November to the end of April: you will need very warm clothes including long underwear or woolen tights to wear under trousers, and down jacket or coat.
 During the visit to the monasteries, Dzongs and other religious institution, you should not wear shorts, hats and should be properly dressed.

 The photographic opportunities on all trips are immense.
 In case, If you wish to record the local people, their houses and shops etc. You can always ask by a gesture if it’s ok to take pictures.
 In addition, while visiting Dzongs, monasteries, and religious institutions; please follow your guide’s instruction carefully.
 Although films and batteries are available locally, it is best to bring it yourself.